Look at the amazing things going on in English at St Paulinus

 Teaching focuses on key elements in order to support children in their progress – modelling (both orally and written) repetition in single lessons and across lessons (both orally and written), applying language in a range of situations, effective questioning, clear build-up of knowledge over time.

 Children are formally assessed every half term using both formative and summative assessments as appropriate.
 The children’s writing skills improve progressively throughout the years which can be clearly seen in the children’s exercise books.
-Their writing is also moderated which means that judgements are shared with colleagues to ascertain the right judgement is given to the child.
+Their writing is also moderated both internally and within the pyramid of school which means that judgements are shared with colleagues to ascertain the right judgement is given to the child.

 Work in subject lessons is also supplemented by World Book Week / Day every year where children focus on a special activity linked to Reading and Writing and share their experiences with their peers.